shazz/ZigMachine/README.md

 The specs of the ZigMachine will definitively evolve over time but for now they try to match what I would have loved to get in the 80-90s:

-- 2 MB of RAM
+- 2 MB of RAM (x pages of 64KB).
 - 1 physical RGBA framebuffer of 400x280 pixels without borders, 320x200 pixels with borders.
 - 4 logical linear indexed colors framebuffers (each pixel is an entry of the 256 colors RGBA palette) of 320x200 pixels
-- 1 palette for each logical framebuffer
+- 1 palette for each logical framebuffer.
 - CPU frequency is what your Web Assembly browser framework can do.
 So, pretty (too...) fast.
 I'd love to be able to provide a restricted and stable execution speed one day if I find a way to do it.
-- Limited ZigOS for basic setup
+- Limited ZigOS for basic setup and framebuffer managemenent.
-- Some kind of non-interrupted VBL and HBL callbacks
+- Some kind of non-interrupted VBL and HBL callbacks.

 In addition to the fantasy console and the ZigOS, a library for classic oldsk00l demo effects is provided featuring:
-- horizontal scrolltext with offset curves
+- horizontal scrolltext with offset curves.
-- 2D starfield
+- 2D starfield.
-- 3D starfield
+- 3D starfield.
-- 3D transformations
+- 3D transformations.
-- pixel and line drawing
+- pixel and line drawing.
+- Sprites.
-- Sprites
+- Screen fading.
-- Fading
+- Background image.

 And so examples!